Rezoning Markel Open Space

 Project Overview

-The City and County of Broomfield is proposing to rezone a portion of the Markel Open Space from the legacy Boulder County Agricultural A(B) district to the Broomfield Open Space OS district.
-The proposed rezoning is intended to align the permitted uses with those uses allowed in the Open Space Zone District.
-The application will also include a Comprehensive Plan land use map amendment to change the property land use designation from residential to open lands.
+City Council approved the City and County of Broomfield's proposal to rezone a portion of the Markel Open Space from the legacy Boulder County Agricultural A(B) district to the Broomfield Open Space OS district on July 30, 2024.
+The rezoning is intended to align the permitted uses with those uses allowed in the Open Space Zone District.
+The application also included a Comprehensive Plan land use map amendment to change the property land use designation from residential to open lands.

 Background on the Open Space District